Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Introduction

+Another popular approach for BO on high-dimensional spaces is latent-space approaches.
+Here, an autoencoder such as a VAE is trained on a dataset to create a continuous latent space that represents the data.
+From here, a more conventional optimization algorithm, such as BO using GPs, can be used to optimize over the continuous latent space.
+This approach has been applied to complex tasks such as arithmetic expression optimization and chemical design \citep{kusner2017grammar,gomez2018automatic,griffiths2020constrained,tripp2020sample,deshwal2021combining}.
+Note that these approaches focus on both data generation and optimization simultaneously, whereas our work focuses on just the optimization process.

+Random forests have also been used for iterative optimization such as sequential model-based algorithm configuration (SMAC) as they do not face scaling challenges \citep{hutter2011sequential}.
+Tree-structured Parzen Estimators (TPE) are also a popular choice for hyper-parameter tuning \citep{bergstra2013making}.
+However, these approaches still face the same issues with encoding complex, structured inputs such as images and graphs.

-Active learning is a similar scheme to BO that, instead of optimizing an objective function, aims to optimize the predictive ability of a model with as few data points as possible.
-Deep learning has enabled active learning on a variety of high-dimensional data including images \cite{gal2017deep}, language \cite{siddhant2018deep}, and partial differential equations \cite{zhang2019quantifying}.
-BNNs have also been applied in another similar setting, contextual bandits, where the model chooses between discrete actions to maximize expected reward \cite{blundell2015weight,riquelme2018deep}.
+Deep learning has also been applied to improve tasks other than BO.
+For example, active learning is a similar scheme to BO that, instead of optimizing an objective function, aims to optimize the predictive ability of a model with as few data points as possible.
+The inductive biases of neural networks has enabled active learning on a variety of high-dimensional data including images \citep{gal2017deep}, language \citep{siddhant2018deep}, and partial differential equations \citep{zhang2019quantifying}.
+BNNs have also been applied to the contextual bandits problem, where the model chooses between discrete actions to maximize expected reward \citep{blundell2015weight,riquelme2018deep}.